HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 A# 2 Vibraslap

-Through this dialog box, you may easily assign for instance the bass drum to the first line, the snare drum to the second line,... as you want them to be.
+Through this dialog box, you can easily assign for instance the bass drum to the first line, the snare drum to the second line,... as you want them to be.

-You may of course create your own percussion templates, but Pizzicato also has prepared templates for the use of the General MIDI standard, based on 5 staves.
+You may of course create your own drum templates, but Pizzicato has also prepared templates for the use of the General MIDI standard, based on 5 staves.
 Here is how they look like:

 You may use the whole set or just one of them.
 By simply writing a note at a specific height on a staff, you will hear the corresponding intrument, played with the assigned rhythm.
 Another Pizzicato tool lets you "drag/drop" 1 line staves with individual percussion instruments in an orchestral score: